EduardoZepeda/coffee-bytes-hugo/content/posts/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 ![Meme of the rapper rejecting the first option applied to Cognition labs](images/meme-rapper-devin-access.jpg)

-It quite catches my attention that the way to request access to Devin is through a google form instead of using an App developed with the same model.
+It strikes me that the way to request access to Devin is through a google form instead of using an App developed with the same model, which would be the perfect cover letter for this technology.
+After all, it's not like it's outside the capabilities of their model, it's not an application with 1000 microservices, load balancing, streaming and a recommendation engine, it's a plain simple and common registration form.

 I consider this scenario more likely, but let's wait a year or two and see together if Devin lives up to its promise.
+My bet is that Devin won't replace programmers.